Header Top Bar

 The rising popularity of these bars and lounges is evident in the increasing number of Surabaya establishments catering to a diverse clientele.

-Another noteworthy trend in Surabaya’s food and beverage industry is using locally sourced ingredients and promoting traditional Indonesian cuisine.
+Another noteworthy trend in Surabaya’s food and beverage industry is the use of locally sourced ingredients and the promotion of traditional Indonesian cuisine.

 Many restaurants are showcasing the diversity of Indonesian cuisine by offering dishes that feature ingredients native to the region, adding an authentic touch to the dining experience.